CKRancher/rancher/README.md

 demo-prometheus-operator-alertmanager.rules   8m53s
 ```

+**OBS:** We left one rule only just to make this demo easier.
+But there is a rule which should never be deleted.
+This sits in `monitoring-demo-prometheus-operator-general.rules.yaml` and it is called Watchdog.
+The alert is always firing and it's purpose is to ensure that the entire alerting pipeline is functional.

-Let's check the rule from the CLI so we can compare with what we will see in browser.
+Let's check from CLI the rule we left and compare it with what we will see in browser.

 ```bash
 $ kubectl -n monitoring describe prometheusrule demo-prometheus-operator-alertmanager.rules